 E-commerce (best described as online shopping) offers the convenience of shopping from home—an added benefit when everyday life changed.
-Many Americans increased their purchasing through online channels last year, which unfortunately has also led to an increase in “Card-Not-Present” (CNP) fraud.
-In this blog, we’ll cover what exactly CNP transactions are, the explosion in e-commerce transactions, and how best to protect your cards from fraud.
+Many Americans increased their purchasing through online channels over the last several years, which unfortunately has also led to an increase in “Card-Not-Present” (CNP) fraud.
+In this blog, we’ll cover CNP transactions, the explosion in e-commerce transactions, and how best to protect your cards from fraud.

 What is a CNP transaction?